rudrkadam/Dark-Patterns-Detector/README.md

 # Dark Patterns Detector

-A browser extension that automatically detects dark patterns on any webpage you visit.
+A Chromium browser extension that automatically detects dark patterns on any webpage you visit using a Large Language Model (LLM).
 Dark patterns are deceptive design practices that manipulate users into doing things they might not otherwise do.

 Learn more about dark patterns on [Deceptive Design](https://www.deceptive.design/).